Improving Your Ability to Listen

 Right as the lecture begins, determine the speaker's topic and recall what you may already know about the topic.

-Early in the lecture, continue the listening process by asking questions in your mind such as: "What point is the speaker making?", "What devices for support is he/she using?", "What do I need to specifically remember?"
+Early in the lecture, continue the listening process by asking questions in your mind such as: "What point is the speaker making?", "What supplemental resources is he/she using?", "What do I need to specifically remember?"
 This process, if continued throughout the entire lecture, helps lead to an understanding of main ideas, the speaker's organization of the material, and supporting details.

 This part of the process includes determining the basic message and answering the questions that are raised during the total process.
 In order to accomplish this, you must anticipate what will be said, and take in what is said.
 Active listening is ALWAYS REQUIRED.